confdc -c [-a | --annotate

 features should be present in the

-fxs file. features
+fxs file. features is a

 string on the form